joatca/authkeys/README.md

     shards build --release

+At the time of writing the Crystal compiler is quite slow when compiling in release mode, so be patient.
 The executable will be written to `bin/authkeys`.
 Copy this somewhere sensible (for example `/usr/sbin/authkeys`) then add this line to `/etc/ssh/sshd_config`:

     AuthorizedKeysCommand /usr/sbin/authkeys